Skip To Main Content

-Rhys Pepino joins the Sewanee women’s basketball staff for the 2024-25 season after previously working for head coach Jaylyn Stewart at Eureka College.
+Rhys Pepino begins his second season as an assistant coach with the Sewanee women’s basketball staff in 2025-26.
+He previously working for head coach Jaylyn Stewart at Eureka College.

 Pepino currently serves as head coach of a prominent AAU program in central Illinois, Heart of Illinois, coaching the 16U and 17U Bloomington Girls teams.